Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 This convergence property is particularly beneficial when combined with the structured of Merkle trees used throughout the CVM: data structures with identical branches are automatically de-duplicated when they are stored, since the existing storage entry can simply be re-used.
 If effect, the Merkle trees become Merkle DAGs with guaranteed sharing of identical children.

+#### Monotonic Headers

+In addition to value IDs and encodings, the storage system allows header information to be attached to each Cell.

+As we require the storage system to be convergent, we require each field of the header to be *monotonic*, i.e. there is a simple function that can compute the new header as the maximum value of any previous header values.
+This ensure that the headers themselves satisfy the convergence property.

+The current Convex implementation utilises Monotonic Headers for the following fields:

+- Lazily computed memory size (any value is considered to replace an empty value)
+- Status tagging (see below)
+- Marking Cells to be pinned for purposes of durable persistence or garbage collection

+Unlike the Encoding, Monotonic Headers associated with each Value ID are essentially *transient* in nature, i.e. they can be reset or discarded without affecting the Cells themselves.
+This allows the Monotonic headers to be used locally by Peers independently of the general functioning of Convex as a decentralised network.
+For example, rebuilding the database during garbage collection may safely unmark pinned Cells providing the Peer has ensured that it has retained all the information it needs.

 #### Status tagging

-In additional to the raw data values, the storage system implements a system of status tagging, used to indicate the level to which a data value has been verified by the Peer.
+In order to support efficient Peer operation, the storage system implements a system of status tagging, used to indicate the level to which a data value has been verified by the Peer.

+Status tagging is monotonic in nature (increases in value) and hence can be included in part of the  Monotonic Header

 The basic status levels are: